thunks/thunks/README.md

 Returns a child thunk function.

-`obj` can be an array or an object that contains any value. `thunk.all` will transform value to a child thunk function and excuted it in parallel.
+`obj` can be an array or an object that contains any value. `thunk.all` will transform value to a child thunk function and excute it in parallel.
 After all of them are finished, an array containing results(in its original order) would be passed to the a new child thunk function.

 ```js
 thunk.all([